ROMthesheep/Libro-de-campo-del-iOS-developer/CONTRIBUTING-ENG.md

 2. Justify in the PR description why your changes are necessary and what your PR contributes.
 3. Assign @ROMthesheep as the reviewer.
 4. Apply the corresponding label.
+5. All the content that is intended to be read must be in Spanish.
+The source code can be in either English or Spanish.

 ## Code of Conduct